Skip to main content

 What happens in the background

 Approvals are the pause button.
-The sandbox is the fence.
-This prompt turns down the pause button while keeping the fence around the folders you choose.
+The permission profile is the fence.
+This prompt lowers the pause button all the way and opens the fence — on purpose, on the machine you choose.

-approval_policy controls when Codex pauses and asks before acting. sandbox_mode controls what files and network locations Codex can touch.
-They are two separate controls — turning approvals down does not magically grant filesystem access.
+approval_policy controls when Codex pauses and asks before acting.
+The sandbox controls what files and network locations Codex can touch.
+They are two separate controls — turning approvals off does not by itself grant filesystem access.

-A fresh Codex chat may be needed because an already-running session can keep its old sandbox.
-The smoke test inside the prompt confirms the new config actually took effect.
+A fresh Codex chat may be needed because an already-running session can keep the policy it launched with.
+The disposable proof inside the prompt confirms the new config actually took effect.

 Frequently asked questions